-Credit: 1⁄2 Level: 10,11,12 PREREQUISITE: 3D Design (6120) or Wood

-Technologies 1 (8360)
+PREREQUISITE: 3D Design (6120) or Wood Technologies 1 (8360)

 COURSE DESCRIPTION: Sculpture is a semester course designed for students to continue expanding on the techniques of rendering in a 3-dimensional space that they developed in the 3D Design foundation class.
-Students will explore combinations of media such as metal, wood, wire, stone, plaster, cement, clay, foam, cloth, etc. in the resolution of 3-D design problems.
-Historical and contemporary developments in sculpture will be explored as the students continue to grow into their understanding of the technical aspects and terminology associated with 3-dimensional design.
+Students will explore combinations of media, such as metal, wood, wire, stone, plaster, cement, clay, foam, cloth, etc., to resolve 3-D design problems.
+Historical and contemporary developments in sculpture will be explored as the students continue to grow in their understanding of the technical aspects and terminology associated with 3-dimensional design.
 Students will learn the properties of various sculptural media and how to manipulate them with traditional and innovative methods.
 Emphasis will be on developing each student's awareness of skills and safe practices of the sculpture studio while expanding their artistic awareness and developing their own personal aesthetics as they improve their technical abilities.